maximbilan/iOS-MapKit-Tutorial/README.md

 Important note: The current authorization status for location data is available from the authorizationStatus class method of CLLocationManager.
 In requesting authorization in iOS 8 and later, you must use the requestWhenInUseAuthorization or requestAlwaysAuthorizationmethod and include the NSLocationWhenInUseUsageDescription or NSLocationAlwaysUsageDescription key in your Info.plist file to indicate the level of authorization you require.

+Let’s continue…

+Now I will tell how to do simple search.

+First of all you need to add UISearchBarDelegate to your UIViewController.
+The UISearchBarDelegate protocol defines the optional methods you implement to make a UISearchBar control functional.
+A UISearchBar object provides the user interface for a search field on a bar, but it’s the application’s responsibility to implement the actions when buttons are tapped.
+At a minimum, the delegate needs to perform the actual search when text is entered in the text field.

+Please add the following variables to your class:

+And then we add search navigation bar button:

+Implementation of search button action:

+And the last point, we need to implement searchBarSearchButtonClicked method from UISearchBarDelegate:

+The code is simple and I think you will figure out very easily.
+One small thing which I would like to share, it is map type.
+MapView object has mapType property with next values, which you can easily setup:

+That’s all, I hope these tutorials help you to start developing apps using MapKit.